ak-8912/ak-8912/README.md

 # 💫 About Me:
 👋 Hi, I’m Akhil — a Frontend Developer with nearly 3 years of experience specializing in React.
 I build clean, scalable, and user-friendly web applications with a strong focus on reusable components, performance, and modern UI practices.
-I enjoy solving UI challenges and turning ideas into reliable frontend solutions.<br><br>Tech: React, TypeScript, JavaScript, Tailwind CSS, MUI, ShadCN, Supabase
+I enjoy solving UI challenges and turning ideas into reliable frontend solutions.

 ## 🌐 Socials: